Dukinfield: Landmarks

+Old Hall Chapel is a historic church that claims to be the first independent church of the 17th century.
+Built in the late 15th century, it is now partially derelict following a fire in the 1970s that destroyed much of the roof's superstructure.
+It is a Grade II* listed building.

+Dukinfield Old Chapel was constructed between 1840 and 1841 to the designs of Robert Tattersall, with the west front refaced by Thomas Worthington in the early 1890s.
+It is a Grade II* listed building.

 Dukinfield Town Hall was built in the late 1890s and opened in 1901.
-It was built by raising funds from the inception of the Borough of Dukinfield.
-The park was also made and cost the same amount of money as the town hall.
-There is an 80 ft difference between the King Street lower side and the rear of the park, being the first hill off the Cheshire Plain, and on a clear day it is possible to stand at the top of the steps and see Manchester city centre.
+It was funded following the creation of the Borough of Dukinfield.
+The adjoining park was laid out at the same time and cost a similar amount to the town hall.
+There is an 80 ft difference in level between the lower end of King Street and the rear of the park, marking the first rise from the Cheshire Plain; on a clear day, it is possible to stand at the top of the steps and see Manchester city centre.
+The building is listed at Grade II.